 Olympic Solidarity

 Olympic Solidarity assists National Olympic Committees (NOCs) in carrying out their mission and fulfilling their obligations to the Olympic Movement.
-This is achieved through programmes that promote the main principles of Olympism.
-The support is aimed at athletes that are in preparation for competitions, coaches who are willing to improve their professional skills, and National Olympic Committees that improve their administrative structure and promote Olympic values.
+This is achieved through programs that promote the main principles of Olympism.
+The support is aimed at athletes who are in preparation for competitions, coaches who are willing to improve their professional skills, and National Olympic Committees who improve their administrative structure and promote Olympic values.

 History